We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can reheat items like soups, harvest bowls, and oat bowls in the microwave or on the stove.
 You may want to heat the flatbreads in either a traditional oven or toaster oven.

-Meanwhile, you can eat the bites and ice creams straight from the freezer.
+You can eat the bites and ice creams straight from the freezer.

 In addition to being fresh, Daily Harvest’s items are flavorful because they use produce that’s frozen at peak ripeness.
 They also include herbs, spices, and homemade sauces.